tri-cods/github-pages/sections/05-customize.md

 1. Open your repository in the github.dev editor

 2. Build out the content of your site by editing `index.md`.
-Use markdown syntax to add headers, images, lists, and links.
+Use markdown syntax to add headers, images, lists, and links -- refer to our [markdown guide](../more/markdown.md)

 3. Create a new page for your site by adding a new markdown file to your repository